Ghostkeeper/SettingsGuide/resources/descriptions/wall_line_count.md

 Increasing the number of walls will:
 * Greatly increase the strength of the print.
 * Reduce the shine-through effect where the infill pattern is visible on the outside.
-* Improve overhangs, because the lines are usually more oriented towards their nearest resting point.
+* Improve overhangs, because the wall lines are usually more oriented towards their nearest resting point.
 * Make the model watertight more easily.
 * Greatly increase the printing time and material usage of the print.